Devolutions/doc/docs/content/en/rdm/commands/file/index.md

 ---
 eleventyComputed:
   title: File
-  description: The ***File***., menu contains many actions regarding the application and the data source.
-This menu is contextual and depends on the connected data source.  ç
+  description: The File menu contains many actions regarding the application and the data source.
+This menu is contextual and depends on the connected data source.
 ---
+{% tabs %}
+{% tabItem "Windows" %}
 The ***File*** menu contains many actions regarding the application and the data source.
 This menu is contextual and depends on the connected data source.
 ![File](https://webdevolutions.blob.core.windows.net/docs/en/rdm/windows/RDMWin6238.png)